rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ##### **Visibility Rule**

 Changes made by a subtransaction are visible to the parent only when the subtransaction commits.
-ALl objects of parent are visible to its children.
+All objects of parent are visible to its children.
 Implication of this is that the parent should not be modify objects while children are accessing them.
 This is not a problem as parent does not run in parallel with its children.

 > What if a crash happens during a nested transaction?
 >